 I have to admit that my heart is full of joy just thinking about doing it again this year.
 It’s really a simple tradition.
 It’s even free.
 Which reminds me of the whole point of Christmas.
 It’s not about fancy packages, elaborate dinners, or perfect families.
 It’s about time together.
 It’s about giving each other the gift of love.

 So are you in?
 I’d love for you to join us in the Christmas Lights Scavenger Hunt tradition.
-In fact, I’ve even upgraded my little piece of scratch paper to a beautiful printable that I’d love to share with you!
+I’ve even upgraded my little piece of scratch paper to a beautiful printable that I’d love to share with you!

 Christmas Lights Scavenger Hunt